emilianavt/VSeeFaceManual/spout.md

 If the image appears flipped vertically, right click on your capture source, select `Transform` and then `Flip Vertical` to make it show up correctly.

 Please note that Spout2 might not work on certain GPUs (e.g. many integrated Intel graphics).

+# VSeeFace SDK usage

+The VSeeFace SDK allows using the SpoutSender and SpoutReceiver components from [Spout4Unity](https://github.com/sloopidoopi/Spout4Unity/archive/5cb448f30b807aa08d98269fef04d59547c201bd.zip) to import and export texture data with low overhead.

+Adding a SpoutReceiver could for example be used to export a desktop capture from OBS to VSeeFace and display it on a screen.
+This is most likely more efficient than using uWindowCapture through the SDK.
+To export a capture from OBS, add a Spout filter to it, set the name under which you want to send the texture and press the button to apply it.
+On the SpoutReceiver component, enter the name set this way to receive the texture data.

+The SpoutSender can be added to cameras rendering to render textures to export their view.
+This can allow importing multiple views from VSeeFace into OBS at the same time.
+Of course it will incur some overhead to render the scene multiple times.
+When creating a render texture, make sure to set it to `R8G8B8A8_SRGB` format.